mprimi/elle-cli/README.md

 {:type :invoke, :f :acquire, :process 2, :time 584335820, :index 9}
 {:type :invoke, :f :release, :process 0, :time 679093895, :index 10}
 ```

+--### G2
+--
+-- G2 checks for a type of phantom anomaly prevented by serializability:
+-- anti-dependency cycles involving predicate reads.
+--
+-- We can also test for the presence of anti-dependency cycles in pairs of
+-- transactions, which should be prevented under serializability.
+These
+-- cycles, termed "G2", are one of the anomalies described by Atul Adya in
+-- his 1999 thesis on transactional consistency.
+It involves a cycle in the
+-- transaction dependency graph, where one transaction overwrites a value a
+-- different transaction has read.
+For instance:
+--
+--     T1: r(x), w(y)
+--     T2: r(y), w(x)
+--
+-- could interleave like so:
+--
+--     T1: r(x)
+--     T2: r(y)
+--     T1: w(y)
+--     T2: w(x)
+--     T1: commit
+--     T2: commit
+--
+-- This violates serializability because the value of a key could have
+-- changed since the transaction first read it.
+However, G2 doesn't just
+-- apply to individual keys - it covers predicates as well.
+For example, we
+-- can take two tables...
+--
+--     CREATE TABLE a (
+--       id    INT PRIMARY KEY,
+--       key   INT,
+--       value INT);
+--     CREATE TABLE b (
+--       id    INT PRIMARY KEY,
+--       key   INT,
+--       value INT);
+--
+-- where `id` is a globally unique identifier, and key denotes a particular
+-- instance of a test.
+Our transactions select all rows for a specific key, in
+-- either table, matching some predicate:
+--
+--     SELECT * FROM a WHERE
+--       key = 5 AND value % 3 = 0;
+--     SELECT * FROM b WHERE
+--       key = 5 AND value % 3 = 0;
+--
+-- If we find any rows matching these queries, we abort.
+If there are no
+-- matching rows, we insert (in one transaction, to a, in the other, to b),
+-- a row which would fall under that predicate:
+--
+--     INSERT INTO a VALUES (123, 5, 30);
+--
+-- In a serializable history, these transactions must appear to execute
+-- sequentially, which implies that one sees the other's insert.
+Therefore,
+-- at most one of these transactions may succeed.
+Indeed, this seems to
+-- hold: we have never observed a case in which both of these transactions
+-- committed successfully.
+However, a closely related test, monotonic, does
+-- reveal a serializability violation - we'll talk about that shortly.
+--

 ## License